|Machine type used||M Series Laser Marking System|

 The guides are for the side of a machine providing a quick positional reference.
-In this example the full scale is much larger than the process area available.
-It was necessary to create tooling that allowed us the move the material after each 200 mm section was marked, ensuring the scaling was accurate.
+In this example, the full scale is much larger than the process area available.
+It was necessary to create tooling that allowed us to move the material after each 200 mm section was marked, ensuring the scaling was accurate.

-The quality of the finish on the aluminium is greatly dependent on the material quality.
-With poor quality materials (high levels of alloys) the grain structures have a tendency to tear leaving a rough surfaces and edges.
-The higher the quality of the base material the higher the quality of the mark result and the closer to white the mark will appear.
+The quality of the finish on the aluminium, is greatly dependent on the material quality.
+With poor quality materials (high levels of alloys), the grain structures have a tendency to tear leaving rough surfaces and edges.
+The higher the quality of the base material, the higher the quality of the mark result, and the closer to white the mark will appear.

-The combined precision of the beam placement along with our tooling design means that jobs such as this can be provided to high levels of accuracy without adding unnecessary cost.
+The combined precision of the beam placement, along with our tooling design, means that jobs such as this can be created to high levels of accuracy, without adding unnecessary cost.

 What is Anodising?

-The general consensus is that as the laser removes the anodised layer an oxide layer, very quickly forms to the surface providing protection to the material beyond the oxide layer thickness preventing corrosion.
+The general consensus is, as the laser removes the anodised layer an oxide layer, very quickly forms to the surface providing protection to the material beyond the oxide layer thickness preventing corrosion.

 If you would like further information on this laser marking application or any other application please request a call back or talk to one of our laser marking specialists on 01737 826902